PistachioPony/gamesparks-docs/MARKDOWN/Tutorials/Multiplayer/Hearthstone Example/Initialisation and Ranking.md

 # Initialisation and Ranking

-## First thing's first, the cards
+## First, the Cards

-For a game like this to work we need a way to store the game's cards somewhere where it will be easy to access, manage and edit them.
-For this we'll be using the platform's mongo database.
-Head over to the NoSQL tab.
+For a game like this to work we need a way to store the game's cards somewhere where it will be easy to access, manage, and edit them.
+For this, we'll use the platform's mongo database.

+First, head over to the NoSQL tab.
 Click the 'Create' tab and create three runtime collections.
-One will be commonCards, another will be rareCards and the last will be legendaryCards.
+Call these collections *commonCards*, *rareCards*, and  *legendaryCards*.

 Once those collections are made, its time to populate them.
 Each card will be it's own document, and the reasons will be obvious further down the tutorial.
 To populate your collections, click the 'Insert' tab.
 And insert a document, for example: {"cardName": "Warrior", "tier": "commonCards", "attack": 1, "health": 2, "spawnCost": 1, "effect": "Charge"} which will result in our document looking like this: